Super is not only for retirement

 As Keating said, "I wanted a system where the individual retained the capital."

-Go ahead, clarify the objective of superannuation, but don't expect those with large balances accumulated by the completely legitimate (and government sponsored) use of the system to change their plans.
+Even with the propsed tax on balances over $3 million don't expect those with large balances accumulated by the completely legitimate (and government sponsored) use of the system to change their plans.
 Their spending intentions extend beyond their lives and beyond their graves.
 For many, the objective will be flogging a dead horse.